 Traditional meatballs typically rely on eggs as a binding agent.
 But what if you have no eggs or breadcrumbs/oats to make meatballs?
-No need to panic, because I’ve got you covered with the Eggless Meatballs recipe.
+It’s time to make Eggless Meatballs.
+They’re a perfect option for a hearty meal or a satisfying lunch without the fuss.

 Contents